blocky/prettyprinter/README.md

 }
 ```

-Pretty printer will have purged the thing added with `Add()` after attempting to print via `Flush()`, and can be continued to be reused to print more.
+Pretty printer will purge its internal spool after attempting to print, with `Flush()`, and can be continued to be reused to print more.

 Pretty printer can also attempt to write its own printing error to `stderr`: